horemansp/NodeJS-Passport-local-MongoDB-Sessions-JWT/readme.md

 There are also options for API user authentication and JWT tokens for resource access. (can be used for mobile apps for example)

+# Pre-requisites
+- NodeJS server
+- MongoDB (local or hosted, reachable by Url)

 ## Installation instructions
 - Download the package
 - run ```nmp install``` to install all dependent packages form the folder where the package.json is located. (on *nix you may require sudo)